jags111/elimination-nodes/wiki/creating-custom-comfyui_nodes-guide.md

 - As you can see, if there is no detected alpha channel, it creates a mask of shape `(64, 64)` filled with zeros.
   - I.e., the mask is not created to match the size of the corresponding image.
-- If you're getting an error that the mask and image sizes don't match and it mentions a mismatched shape of `(64, 64)`, this is the reason -- the image did not have an alpha channel to begin with
+- If you're getting an error that the mask and image sizes don't match and it mentions a mismatched shape of `(64, 64)`, this is probably the reason -- the image did not have an alpha channel to begin with
   - You can add logic to catch this condition and resize the mask, if necessary

 # Debugging